Authors & Events

-He wrote under 75 pseudonyms, many of which he developed into ‘heteronyms’, characters endowed with their own biographies, physiques, personalities, political views, religious attitudes and literary pursuits, all capable of reviewing each other’s work in the literary journals of the time.
-He was a leading light in Portugal’s Modernist movement, and he also invented several of his own movements, including ‘Intersectionism’ and ‘Sensationism’.
-Pessoa’s literary genius went largely unrecognized until after his death in 1935.
+Fernando Pessoa (1888–1935) was born in Lisbon and raised in Durban, South Africa.
+He attended the University of Cape Town, where he won the Queen Victoria Prize for English Essay.
+Pessoa wrote under more than 75 pseudonyms, many of which he developed into “heteronyms,” characters endowed with their own biographies, physiques, personalities, political views, religious attitudes, and literary pursuits, all capable of reviewing each other’s work in the literary journals of the time.
+The author of poetry collections, including 35 Sonnets and Mensagem, he was a leading light in Portugal’s Modernist movement.
+He also invented several movements, including “Intersectionism” and “Sensationism.”

 Visit other sites in the Penguin Random House Network

 Start earning points for buying books!
 Just for joining you’ll get personalized recommendations on your dashboard daily and features only for members.